Majeed Ullah Khan Farhat

 Majeed Ullah Khan Farhat is the president of Majlis Bachao Tehreek (MBT) in Hyderabad in the Indian state of Telangana, He is seen as a main opponent of All India Majlis-e-Ittehadul Muslimeen (AIMIM).
 He is the son of five-time MLA Amanullah Khan.
 He is the contested MLA from the Yakutpura Assembly constituency and convener to the Bahujan Left Front (BLF).
-He is an engineer.

 Personal life

 Khan was born on 19 November 1969 in Hyderabad, the fourth of seven siblings.
 He married on 23 August 1997 to Mohammedi Khatoon; the couple has four sons.
 He is the elder brother of MBT spokesperson Amjed Ullah Khan.

 Political career

 Khan is very controversial as he was arrested in Terrorist and Disruptive Activities (Prevention) Act or TADA ACT in the year 1993 and was in police custody for 3 months and in judicial custody for 9 months on the suspicion of having links with the accused of 1993 bombings.
-He gained a huge popularity and was granted bail after a year just before the 1994 AP Assembly elections.
-His party won 2 seats (i.e. his father from Chandryangutta Constituency and their close aide Mumtaz Khan from Yakutpura Constituency party reduced the AIMIM to single seat).
+He gained huge popularity and was granted bail after a year, just before the 1994 AP Assembly elections.
+His party won 2 seats (i.e., his father from Chandryangutta Constituency and their close aide Mumtaz Khan from Yakutpura Constituency, reducing the AIMIM to a single seat.